ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dl>

 <dt><code>--location <em>LOCATION</em></code></dt>
 <dd>Required.
-Enter the ID or name of the location that you want to remove.
+Enter the ID or name of the location where you want to create the cluster.
 To retrieve the location ID or name, run <code>ibmcloud sat location ls</code>.</dd>

 <dt><code>--name <em>NAME</em></code></dt>
 <dd>Required.
 Enter a name for your cluster.
 The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.</dd>